 Responding to COVID-19 is a quickly evolving situation, which requires a rapid response from the pharmacy sector to mobilise the workforce and support patient care in those places where it is needed most.
-You may be a pharmacy professional returning after a break in practice or you may be working in a new environment.
+You may be a pharmacy professional returning after a break in practice, you may be working in a new environment, or your role may have changed in response to the pandemic.
 At this challenging time we want you to be able to find the resources that you need the most as quickly and easily as possible.

 This learning and resource hub contains CPPE materials and resources from other organisations that we think will be most valuable to you.

 We have drawn together the resources that we think would be most useful for each of the following situations.
 Click on the drop-down menu bars for more information.

 Pharmacists are playing an integral role in terms of delivering the COVID-19 vaccination programme.
 You may be working in any sector of practice; this area will support you in identifying appropriate resources to provide COVID-19 vaccination.